3bdlrhman/Candidate/README.md

 # Candidate Management API

-This API provides functionalities to manage candidates using a generic repository pattern with Entity Framework Core.
+This API provides functionalities to manage candidates using a repository pattern with Entity Framework Core, Making use of the new features like Primary Constrctuor, Top-level namespace and Minimal API.

 ## Table of Contents